davpin/cf-SpringBootTrader/docs/lab_registryserver.md

 # Pushing the registry server.

-All our microservices will connect a the Service Registry.
+All our microservices will connect to a Service Registry.
 This is currently implemented using the [Spring Cloud Netflix - Eureka](http://cloud.spring.io/spring-cloud-netflix/).

 Whilst we will be pushing our own registry service, in the future this may be [provided](https://network.pivotal.io/products/p-spring-cloud-services) by the platform.